haya-aldossary/Machain-Learning/Report.md

 After feature engineering & using SelectKBest, I then scaled all features using min-max scalers.
 As briefly investigated through exporting CSV, we can see all email and financial data are varied by several order of magnitudes.
 Therefore, it is vital that we feature-scaling for the features to be considered evenly.
 For a comprehensive look on the chosen features, we can look at their respective score after using SelectKBest by the table below:

 [![Pic1.png](https://s3.postimg.org/nufhb7po3/Pic1.png)](https://postimg.org/image/nufhb7pnz/)

+loan_advances had a considerably high score with only 3 non-NaN values.
+The K-best approach is an automated univariate feature selection algorithm.

+precision: 0.170865993728
+recall:    0.185535425685

 ***Question 3: What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?***